Skip to content

 Using conda in scripts

-To use conda commands within sbatch script you must add source ~/.bashrc to your script, otherwise the conda command will not be found.
+To use conda commands inside an sbatch script, you must add source ~/.bashrc near the top of your script.
+Without this, the conda command will not be found.

 conda install package_name